MacGyver In A Box

 CONTEST AWARDS:

 The awards for the contest are being sponsored by both Make Magazine and the MacGyver Foundation.
-The winner’s will be announced on the MacGyver-in-a-Box webpage.
+Winners will be announced on the MacGyver-in-a-Box webpage.
 The award structure includes the following:

-First place: First prize is $350 dollars with the potential (if interested) for a Clubhouse Guatemala sponsored opportunity to travel to Guatemala and help implement the idea in local houses for testing.
+First place: First prize is $350 dollars with the potential for a Clubhouse Guatemala sponsored opportunity to travel to Guatemala and help implement the idea in local houses for testing.

 Second place: Second prize is $100 dollars